Skip to main content

 Connect with other like minded retirees and enjoy fun, friendship and social events....

-Connect with other like minded retirees and enjoy fun, friendship and social events.
-Come and join in the many club organised meetings, activities, outings and trips.
+Connect with other like-minded retirees.
+Enjoy fun and friendship when you participate in the many club organized meetings, activities, outings and trips.

-For more information about our club, please call 0414 234 361 and leave a message for our membership secretary.
-You can also visit our website or email us at tcprobusclub@outlook.com.
+For more information contact our Membership Secretary on 0414 234 361 , visit our website, or email tcprobusclub@outlook.com.

 Seniors